-As Second Permanent Secretary, Tricia’s specific responsibilities include leadership of the operational functions of the Home Office and its corporate capabilities.
-She is also race champion for the Home Office.
+As Second Permanent Secretary, Tricia’s specific responsibilities included leadership of the operational functions of the Home Office and its corporate capabilities.
+She was also race champion for the Home Office.

 In February 2020 Tricia moved to the Home Office to become Director General for Crime, Policing and Fire Group and in April 2021 become Director General for Public Safety Group.
 Prior to joining the Home Office, Tricia spent most of her career in the Department for Transport (DfT) which she first joined in 1987.
 From 2016 to 2020 Tricia was Director General for Roads, Places and Environment, leading work on transport’s contribution to climate change, roads, traffic, road safety, sustainable travel, bus travel and the freight sector.
 She also led the department’s work on road transport aspects of EU Exit.